Law & Order: Special Victims Unit season 7: Production

 Repeating a pattern established by other SVU seasons, the Season 7 premiere was filmed before the airing of the Season 6 finale.
 Long-time SVU co-executive producers, Michele Fazekas, Tara Butters, and Lisa Marie Petersen departed the series at the end of Season 7.
 Additionally, long-time Law & Order franchise director Constantine Makris departed until his return in the twelfth season.

 Mariska Hargitay won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her performance in the episode "911".
 This made her the first regular cast member of any Law & Order series to win an Emmy.
 Christopher Meloni was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, his first Emmy nomination.
 Meloni was water skiing when the 2006 Emmy nominations were announced.
 He received a congratulatory call from showrunner Neal Baer and responded with "Cool!
 I'm going back to ski."
 Meloni's nomination was apparently for the episode "Ripped".
-The Envelope section of The LA Times reported that SVU also made a bid for Ted Kotcheff to receive the Primetime Emmy Award for Outstanding Directing for a Drama Series, but he was not selected as a nominee.
+The Envelope section of the Los Angeles Times reported that SVU also made a bid for Ted Kotcheff to receive the Primetime Emmy Award for Outstanding Directing for a Drama Series, but he was not selected as a nominee.